kfeder/naltrexone_reanalysis/supplement.md

 In per protocol analysis, we restrict to individuals who actually initiate their medication.
 For patients assigned naltrexone, this requires detoxification.
 Thus, assignment causes detox, and restricting to initiators is equivalent to conditioning on completing detox.
-If there is an unmeasured common cause of successful detox completion and relapse, than detoxification is a collider.
+Detoxification would be a collider if there is a common cause of successful detox completion and relapse that was not measured or not adjusted for in the analysis.
+For example, greater self regulation of inhibitory control could both increase the chances of successful detox and decrease the risk of relapse.

 Conditioning on a collider induces selection bias [(Hernan et al., 2004)](https://www.ncbi.nlm.nih.gov/pubmed/15308962).
 Here, conditioning on successful detoxification in one trial arm opens a "backdoor" association between naltrexone use and relapse.